 It varies for a few reasons:

 - The bigger a company gets, the more marketing channels they need to employ as they exhaust existing channels.
 For example, there is only a limited amount of leads a company can get through Google Ads.
 So after Google Ads is unable to produce any more leads, they will need to run another marketing channel.
 Since they will choose to market on the channels that produce the best ROI at first, that means that over time, as they grow and need more channels, they have to move on to lower ROI channels.
 And thus the total marketing cost as a percentage of revenue will grow as the company grows into more marketing channels.
+When starting out, a painting company might be relying on free painting leads, but as they need to win more jobs to employ more workers, the leads get more expensive.

 - But if a company has been around for a long time and has a system in place for getting referrals (such as incentives) and repeat work (such as email marketing) this will help lower their marketing costs since referrals and repeats are the least expensive marketing channels.